Proposed regulations for road user charges - consultation

 Update on RUC administration fees

 If the Bill is enacted, RUC fees would be revised to reflect the separation of NZTA’s roles as RUC Collector and RUC Provider.
-This consultation document provides an update on the development of RUC administration fees.
+The consultation document provides an update on the development of RUC administration fees.

 Privacy disclaimer